yeoshuyi/Custom-6M-Baud-UART-with-Speculative-FIFO/README.md

  - The FIFO output is sent directly back to the UART transmitter.

 ![alt text](https://github.com/yeoshuyi/Custom-6M-Baud-UART-with-Speculative-FIFO/blob/main/MAP002.BMP "Oscilloscope Reading")
-> The FPGA transmits ~80ns after the stop-bit is first asserted (immediately when stop-bit is sampled at half-bit)
+> The FPGA transmits ~80ns after the stop-bit is first asserted (immediately when stop-bit is sampled at half-bit)<br/>
 ![alt text](https://github.com/yeoshuyi/Custom-6M-Baud-UART-with-Speculative-FIFO/blob/main/TestSetup.jpg "Test Setup") The UART TX/RX buffers assigned to JA1 on the FPGA is directly shorted to the UART TX/RX pins on the ESP32.
 A simple program is used to ping the FPGA.
 Output is monitored directly on the oscilloscope.
 ```C++